Gorbals: History

 Govan parish was one of the oldest possessions of the church in the region.
 The merk land of "Brigend and Gorbaldis" is referred to in several sources.
 The village of Brigend was named after the bridge which Bishop William Rae had built in 1345 over the River Clyde; it lasted until the 19th century.

 Lady Marjorie Stewart of Lochow was said to have had a hospital built for lepers and dedicated to St Ninian in 1350, although this year is contested by current historians' estimates dating her life and activities.
 The lands on which the hospital was built were named St Ninian's Croft.
 They were later incorporated into Hutchesontown.

 After the Protestant Reformation, in 1579 the church granted the land for ground rents (feued the land) to Sir George Elphinstone, a merchant who was Provost of Glasgow (1600–1606).
-The barony and regality of the Gorbals was confirmed in 1606 by a charter of King James VI, which vested Elphinstone's son, also George, and his descendants.
+The barony and regality of the Gorbals was confirmed in 1606 by a charter of King James VI, which vested Elphinstone's son, also named George, and his descendants.
 These powers descended to Sir Robert Douglas of Blackerstone, who in 1650 disponed (legally transferred) the Gorbals to Glasgow's magistrates for the benefit of the city, the Trades' House, and Hutchesons' Hospital.
 The magistrates from then on collected the rents and duties and divided them: one fourth to the city, one fourth to the Trades' House, and the remaining half to Hutchesons' Hospital.

 In 1790 the lands were divided into lots for development; the city acquired the old feus of Gorbals and Bridgend, and also the Kingston portion of the Barony of Gorbals.
 The Trades' House obtained a western section; and the remaining section lying to the east and south was allocated to Hutchesons' Hospital.
 The Hutcheson's Trust sub-feud a portion of their lands to an ambitious builder, James Laurie.
 (His grave, along with those of many other builders of Gorbals, is marked with well-carved masons' implements, indicating his Master status.
 The gravestones are visible at the Burial Ground, established in 1715 and now called the Gorbals Rose Garden).
 Laurie built the first house in St Ninian Street in 1794.

 The districts are now known as the Gorbals, Laurieston, Tradeston, Kingston and Hutchesontown.
 The Little Govan estate, including a small village of the same name, were replaced by the eastern parts of Hutchesontown and Oatlands.

-The Gorbals was a successful industrial suburb in the late 19th century, and attracted many Protestant and Catholic immigrants from Ireland, especially from Ulster (in particular from County Donegal), and Italy, as well as Jewish immigrants from the Russian Empire and Eastern Europe.
+By the late 19th century, The Gorbals was a successful industrial suburb, and attracted many Protestant and Catholic immigrants from Ireland, especially from Ulster (in particular from County Donegal), and Italy, as well as Jewish immigrants from the Russian Empire and Eastern Europe.
 At one time most of the Jews in Scotland resided in this area.
 Industrial decay and over-population overwhelmed the area, which became a centre of poverty in the early 20th century.
 Gorbals railway station opened on 1 September 1877.
 Changes in the area meant a decrease in business, and it closed to passengers permanently on 1 June 1928.